To Start With

 At the end of the day, designers, product people, engineers — makers, we all want to make people’s lives better.
 I hope making meaningful products and sharing my experiences will be a small contribution that enables more makers to create more wonderful things to the world.

 I joined Google Design in September 2014 as a UX lead after 4+ years at Inkling.
-I’m currently on the Google Research & Machine Intelligence team working on internal product.
+I’m currently on the Google Product & Infrastructure team working on products that improve Googlers’ efficiency.
 I was also at the Identity team working with product teams across Google on cohesive experience when user’s Identity is utilized and displayed.

 Inkling’s mission is to make the world smarter place via knowledge that matters.
 When I joined in 2010, we started our journey by making a textbook app on the yet-to-be-released iPad.